1893–94 Wyoming Cowboys football team

 The 1893 Wyoming Cowboys football team represented the University of Wyoming as an independent during the 1893 college football season.
 In its first season of college football, the team played only one game, defeating Cheyenne High School by a 14–0 score.
 Fred Hess was the team's coach.
 There was no team captain.
+However, guard Thony Cialella was considered a team leader.